LU347/review/dsa/linked-list/linkedList.md

         return -1               #returns -1 if the value was not found
 ```

 This function is supposed to insert a node at the head of the list but NeetCode's implementation shows that it points the head to the new node, instead of replacing the head with the new node.
-Maybe i'm interpreting it wrong but I'm pretty sure it should make the newly created node the head of the list.
+Maybe i'm interpreting it wrong but I'm pretty sure it should make the newly created node the head of the list and have it point to the old head

 ```
     #NeetCode's implementation